 - Leave the rest up to law enforcement.

 V. Blood Alcohol Content

 The law has established a threshold for what they consider safe versus unsafe driving based on alcohol content in the bloodstream.
-The legal threshold is 0.08 percent blood alcohol content (BAC), and consequently individuals may be charged with DUI/OVI if BAC exceeds 0.08.
-This page will examine how alcohol enters and impacts the body.
+The legal threshold is 0.08 percent blood alcohol content (BAC) and, consequently, individuals may be charged with DUI/OWI if their BAC exceeds 0.08.
+This section will examine how alcohol enters and impacts the body.
 It will also explain how to calculate BAC.
-By monitoring one’s own BAC, individuals may maintain an accurate assessment of their level of alcohol impairment and consequently their ability to drive safely.
+By monitoring one’s own BAC, individuals may maintain an accurate assessment of their level of alcohol impairment and their ability to drive safely.

 Alcohol reaches the brain within seconds of entering the bloodstream.
 There it has a depressant effect resulting in: